What You Need to Know

 To switch, find a new insurer or policy and apply.
 If your application is accepted, you can cancel your current policy.
 You have a 30-day “free look period” with a new policy.
 You may want to be sure you’re keeping the new policy before canceling the old one, even if it means paying double premiums for a month.

 What Are Alternatives to Medicare Supplement in Rhode Island?

-The combination of Original Medicare and Medigap can be replaced with a Medicare Advantage (MA) plan, or Medicare Part C. In MA plans, private insurers usually bundle Medicare Part D prescription drug plans with Medicare Part A and B benefits, along with other coverage such as vision, dental and hearing.
-MA plans generally restrict you to provider networks for coverage.
+The combination of Original Medicare and Medigap can be replaced with a Medicare Advantage plan.
+Also known as Part C, Medicare Advantage plans in Rhode Island are sold by private insurers.
+Carriers usually bundle Medicare Part D prescription drug plans with Medicare Part A and B benefits, along with other coverage such as vision, dental and hearing.
+Medicare Advantage plans generally restrict you to provider networks for coverage.

 What Are Medicare Resources in Rhode Island?